How to Prevent Mechanical Failure in Critical Environments?

 The Hidden Costs of Reactive Maintenance

 Many organizations still operate under a “run-to-failure” mentality, believing it’s more cost-effective to fix problems after they occur.
 This approach proves catastrophically expensive in critical environments.
+Emergency repairs often run three to five times higher than normal rates, with added overtime, expedited parts, and lost productivity.
+Data loss and recovery expenses can further increase the impact.

 Understanding Common Mechanical Failure Modes